 Want to learn more about our Master Class series?
 Email ESPA at email@example.com or call us at 212-840-9705!

 When & Where

 Primary Stages ESPA

-Primary Stages Marvin and Anne Einhorn School of Performing Arts (ESPA) is a multidisciplinary school with departments in acting, writing, and directing.
-Now in its seventh year, ESPA has refined actors who have been seen on and off-Broadway, developed writers whose work has won awards and received workshops and productions, and served as a professional and artistic home for emerging talent.
+Primary Stages Marvin and Anne Einhorn School of Performing Arts (ESPA) is a multidisciplinary school with departments in writing, acting, and directing.
+Now in its ninth year, ESPA has refined actors who have been seen on and off-Broadway, developed writers whose work has won awards and received workshops and productions, and served as a professional and artistic home for emerging talent.
 ESPA is defined by its strong commitment to collaboration through programs such as Detention, a monthly series that partners ESPA writers, actors, directors, and a faculty advisor in the creation of highly original performances.
-Having provided a home to over 2,000 students, ESPA has become a leader in performing arts education through its excellence in training, collaboration and networking opportunities, and strong professional community.
+Having provided a home to over 2,500 students, ESPA has become a leader in performing arts education through its excellence in training, collaboration and networking opportunities, and strong professional community.
 ESPA is open to all artists, in all stages of their careers.